standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## Creating the Implementation Guide

-The final step in the IG creation process is to run the [FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
+The final step in the IG creation process is to run the [HL7 FHIR IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
 This tool is maintained and owned by HL7 FHIR.

 Open a command prompt, change directories to the _tooling directory_, and use one of these two options: